mattinsalto/mattinsalto.github.io.src/content/code/Remote-debugging-with-wing-python-ide.markdown

 * Enable ssh remote access in the rpi

-If you don't have enabled yet, follow the instructions at [Raspberry pi official docs][raspberry-ssh]
+If you don't have enabled it yet, follow the instructions at [Raspberry pi official docs][raspberry-ssh]

 Once enabled, to know your rpi IP type below command in the rpi terminal